 Cider’s going to be a hard one to nail down, especially if we’re adhering to what was available to the Founding Fathers.
 This means toss out that Woodchuck and Angry Orchard, because the ciders available to, and often made by, Thomas Jefferson and George Washington were dry, fruity ciders rather than the fizzing sugar-fests mass-produced today.

 There are a few reasons for the difficulty in finding an authentic cider.
 Even though its popularity has exploded lately, cider’s still not as popular as beer and, like we said before, a lot of the most popular ciders are super-sweet and don’t hold true to those early, dry ciders.
-A lot of availability depends on region.
-So if you’re reading this in California, it’s probably going to be harder for you to find a faithful bottle than, say, a guy in New England.
+But, there are some smaller cidermakers offering a more refined cider that more closely resembles the dry ciders enjoyed by the founding fathers.

 All that being said, it’s not impossible to find an authentic American cider, or at least an homage to it.
 Ablemarle Cider Works have a cider called the Royal Pippin, made from Jefferson’s favorite apple, the Ablemarle Pippin.
 They also have the 1817, based on a recipe found in A View of the Cultivation of Fruit Trees and the Management of Orchards and Cider by William Coxe, published in 1817.
-It looks like it’s sold out for this year, but it’s worth mentioning, as it’s the most authentic variety we’ve been able to find.
+You can buy it online here.

 It says something about the United States when, at a party thrown only days before the framers signed off on the Constitution, everyone drank two bottles of wine and that wasn’t the end of the night.
 John Adams was so enthusiastic about wine he once attempted to smuggle 500 bottles of French Bordeaux into the country so he didn’t have to pay import taxes.
 When he failed, he made Thomas Jefferson do it for him.
 By God, John Adams was going to do two things.
 He was going to break off from the tyranny of England and then was going to get blitzed out of his mind.